 The Lord’s Prayer is the prayer that Jesus taught his disciples, when they asked him how they should pray.
 We use this prayer in whole school worships as well as in our classrooms.

-It is used today by every Christian tradition, though there are sometimes minor variations in the wording.
+It is used today by every Christian tradition.
 It has a place in every Anglican act of worship, and forms a pattern for prayer for Christians:

 - We pray for daily needs to be met,